SAP/cloud-security-services-integration-library/README.md

 We welcome contributions to this project.
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute.

 ## How to get support

-Before opening support tickets, please check the [Troubleshooting](#troubleshooting) and [Common Pitfalls](#common-pitfalls) sections first in addition to the READMEs of the modules that you are using from this repository.
+**Support is no longer provided via the Issues feature in this Github repository.**

 Please use SAP official support channels to get support.
 Use `BC-CP-CF-SEC-LIB` or `Security Client Libraries` components.
-Support is no longer provided via the Issues feature in this Github repository.
+Before opening support tickets, please check the [Troubleshooting](#troubleshooting) and [Common Pitfalls](#common-pitfalls) sections first in addition to the READMEs of the modules that you are using from this repository.

 Make sure to include the following mandatory information to get a response: